jwilferd10/Team-Profile-Generator/README.md

 ### 🌐 Accessible and Open:
 The repository encourages exploration and collaboration, with the codebase thoughtfully organized and easily modifiable.
 Feel free to delve into the code, contribute, and customize it to your needs.

+### 🙏 Thank You!
+So much for checking out this Team Profile Generator.
+This project is a personal milestone of mine and I'm excited that this repository sits complete.
+Thank you always, happy coding!

 ## :open_book: User Story
 AS A manager
 I WANT to generate a webpage that displays my team's basic info